Pixaxe3145/oceannavigator/README.md

   *IMPORTANT!* Please respect etiquettes and manners when crawling from web.\
 5. data_mod.py\
   This code reads "final_map.xlsx" and "final_current.xlsx".\
-  It modifies map data and rewrites current data as current-x component and current-y component.\
+  It modifies map data and rewrites current data as current-x component and current-y component.

+6. image_cropping.py\
+  This code makes the image "crimage.png".\
+  It is made out of image("final.png") and it is needed for visualizing the route.

-6. shortest_route.py\
+7. shortest_route.py\
   making!